gluster/glusterdocs/Administrator Guide/Trash.md

 * ***gluster volume set &lt;VOLNAME> features.trash-max-filesize &lt;size>***

     This command can be used to filter files entering trash directory based on their size.
-Files above trash_max_filesize are deleted/truncated directly.
-Value for size may be followed by mutliplicative suffixes as KB(=1024 bytes), MB(=1024\*1024 bytes) and GB(=1024\*1024\*1024 bytes).
+Files above trash_max_filesize are deleted/truncated directly.Value for size may be followed by multiplicative suffixes as KB(=1024 bytes), MB(=1024\*1024 bytes) and GB(=1024\*1024\*1024 bytes).
 Default size is set to 5MB.
 Considering the fact that trash directory is consuming the glusterfs volume space, trash feature is implemented to function in such a way that it directly deletes/truncates files with size > 1GB even if this option is set to some value greater than 1GB.

 * ***gluster volume set &lt;VOLNAME> features.trash-eliminate-path &lt;path1> [ , &lt;path2> , . . . ]***